evnik/XcodeRN/Xcode12Beta5.md

 ### Testing

-#### Known Issues
+#### Resolved

-*   Screenshot capture may cause a “Lost connection to `testmanagerd`” test failure when running UI tests on certain iOS devices.
+*   Screenshot capture no longer causes a “Lost connection to `testmanagerd`” test failure when running UI tests on devices running iOS 14 beta 5.
 (63946264)

-    **Workaround**: Disable automatic screenshots in your scheme or test plan.

-*   Building Mac Catalyst apps for Macs with Apple silicon fails when Code Coverage is enabled.
+*   Enabling Code Coverage no longer prevents building Mac Catalyst apps for Macs with Apple silicon.
 (65003639)

+#### Known Issues

 *   [`XCTAssert`](https://developer.apple.com/documentation/xctest/xctassert) and related assertion macros in Objective-C and Objective-C++ no longer include a reference to `self` to access the current test case.
 The compiler may now emit new warnings when building code with `-Wunused-variable` or `-Wunused-lambda-capture`, which declares an explicit variable or lambda capture for `self`.
 (60017011)